 Mainline Camera Video Monitors

-This procedure is recorded on a compact disc (CD) and viewed later by wastewater staff and engineering design staff to identify and prioritize the needed repairs or replacements of lines.
+This procedure is recorded and backed up on the cloud so it can be viewed later by wastewater staff and engineering design staff to identify and prioritize the needed repairs or replacements of lines.

 Collection System Maintenance

-Routine maintenance by cleaning the collection system is necessary to assure that the wastewater continues its gravitational flow to the wastewater treatment plant.
-This is done with a truck containing a hose which is inserted into each line.
-Water under high pressure is then introduced through the hose.
+Routine cleaning of the collection system is necessary to assure that the wastewater continues its gravitational flow to the wastewater treatment plant.
+This is done with a truck using water under high pressure through the hose.
 The hose travels through each line, flushing built up sand, grit, or debris back to the manhole where the wastewater staff can remove it with a vacuum tube attached to the truck.
 A root cutter device also removes tree roots which may impede the flow in a line.
 These procedures avert flow constrictions within the lines which could cause sanitary sewer backups into homes or businesses.
-All 138 miles of lines are cleaned within the city on a two-to-three year rotation with other known debris buildup areas routinely cleaned more often.
+All 138 miles of lines are cleaned within the city on a three year rotation with other known debris buildup areas routinely cleaned more often.

 Other maintenance performed within the collection system is for manholes.
 Wastewater staff inspects all manholes regularly to log any deterioration and repair or replacement needs.
 Manhole cover leaks, joint leaking, and wall cracking are some common clearwater entry concerns which the wastewater staff repairs as necessary.

-Another part of the collection system is the lateral piping which extends underground from the home or business inside connection all the way out to the mainline in the street or terrace.
+Another part of the collection system is the lateral piping which extends underground from the home or business all the way out to the mainline in the street or terrace.
 These laterals can also become constricted or leak.
 The maintenance of each lateral is the owner's responsibility and corrective actions must be done by them.
 At times, it may be necessary for an owner to televise the inside of their lateral in order to identify the source of clearwater entry or a blockage.
-The Marshfield Wastewater Treatment Facility provides this service for the owner by placing a lateral camera device within their line which assists in identifying the clearwater source or blockage source.
+The Marshfield Wastewater Treatment Facility provides this service for the owner who has a blockage by placing a lateral camera device within their line which assists in identifying the clearwater source or blockage source.
 To make an appointment to have this service provided, call (715) 486-2007.